top of page

 Broadstone Books

-Ratcliffe has assisted publisher Larry Moore as an understudy of all aspects of publishing operations, including manuscript selection, marketing and cover copy development, social media advertising, and event management, including a number of special events at Poets House, NYC.
+• Assisted the publisher as an understudy in all aspects of publishing operations, including manuscript evaluation and selection, marketing strategy, and cover copy development.
+Supported social media advertising initiatives and coordinated event logistics for multiple literary programs and special events at Poets House, NYC

 2020-2024